SiliaSk/MyAIproject/README.md

-# Predicting the suitable cure for individuals with mental disorders with AI
+# Predicting the most suitable cure for individuals with mental disorders with AI

 Final project for the Building AI course